 When Timberline was asked to landscape a Colorado version of a Zen garden, some changes needed to be made to accommodate our unpredictable climate and wildlife around the area.
 Our landscape design team used gravel in the rock garden rather than sand because our client’s location received a good amount of wind that would have blown the sand away.
 We also used more native Colorado plants because traditional Zen garden plants do not acclimate well to Colorado climate/weather.
 Deer resistant plants were selected because there are a lot of wildlife visitors in that area of Colorado Springs.
 We did incorporate a water feature into the design, but we decided it would be best that there be no koi, due to hungry bears and mountain lions that might go fishing for a snack.
 In the end a very Zen getaway with a high-country twist was very well accomplished.

 Are you interested in adding a Zen flair to your landscape?
 Our landscape design team is well versed in creating a personal backyard oasis and our Zen Garden Pinterest board provides a wealth of ideas!
-Contact us using the form below!
+Contact us today!